 Below is a sample of what the application's output should look like:

 Notice how the output shows that each task is delayed for the expected number of ticks.
 Also, note how task priority is enforced, even when multiple tasks become ready after the same tick interrupt.
 Your kernel's output should match this example unless your kernel cannot dispatch and run the four tasks before the first tick occurs.Creating tasks...
 Starting kernel...
 Task A started.
 Task A, delaying 2.
 Task B started.
 Task B, delaying 3.
 Task C started.
 Task C, delaying 5.
 Task D started.
 Task D, delaying 10.
 TICK 1 TICK 2 Task A, delaying 2.
 TICK 3 Task B, delaying 3.
 TICK 4 Task A, delaying 2.
 TICK 5 Task C, delaying 5.
 TICK 6 Task A, delaying 2.
 Task B, delaying 3.
 TICK 7 TICK 8 Task A, delaying 2.
 TICK 9 Task B, delaying 3.
 TICK 10 Task A, delaying 2.
 Task C, delaying 5.
 Task D, delaying 10.
 TICK 11

-In addition to the demonstration, you should send email to the Lab TA with a written summary of problems you encountered, if any, in completing this lab.
+In addition to the demonstration, you should submit via Learning Suite a .txt or .pdf document with a written summary of problems you encountered, if any, in completing this lab.
 You should also include a report of the number of hours you spent on this lab.
 A realistic estimate is sufficient.
 You are also invited to include suggestions on additional information that could have been included on the web pages, or additional simulator features that would have cut your debugging time.
 You will not receive full credit for the lab unless you send a report.